-The resolutions passed by the Board of Directors in 2017 regarding remuneration came under the exemption cases pursuant to paragraph 3.2 no. 6 of the Related-Parties Guidelines taking into account that, as already set out in Article 13 of the "Regulation containing provisions on related-party transactions" (adopted by Consob through resolution 17221 of 12 March 2010 and later amended through resolution 17389 of 23 June 2010): (i) the Company adopted a remuneration policy; (ii) the Remuneration Committee was involved in the definition of the remuneration policy; (iii) the remuneration policy was put to an advisory vote at the Shareholders' Meeting; (iv) the consistency of the remuneration with this policy was verified every time.
+The resolutions passed by the Board of Directors in 2018 regarding remuneration came under the exemption cases pursuant to paragraph 3.2 no. 6 of the Related-Parties Guidelines taking into account that, as already set out in Article 13 of the "Regulation containing provisions on related-party transactions" (adopted by Consob through resolution 17221 of 12 March 2010 and later amended through resolution 17389 of 23 June 2010): (i) the Company adopted a remuneration policy; (ii) the Remuneration Committee was involved in the definition of the remuneration policy; (iii) the remuneration policy was put to an advisory vote at the Shareholders' Meeting; (iv) the consistency of the remuneration with this policy was verified every time.

-Activities planned for 2018
+Activities planned for 2019

-The Committee has scheduled seven meetings for 2018.
-As at the date of the approval of this Report, the first four meetings concentrating on the following subjects had already been held: regular evaluation of the remuneration policies implemented in 2017 for the purpose of defining the 2018 Policy proposals; modification of the scope of participation in the Long-term share-based Incentive Plan; examination of this Report for later approval by the Board of Directors; final balances of the 2017 company results and definition of the 2018 performance targets for the purpose of the variable incentive plans.
+The Committee has scheduled six meetings for 2019.
+As at the date of the approval of this Report, the first three meetings concentrating on the following subjects had already been held: regular evaluation of the remuneration policies implemented in 2018 for the purpose of defining the 2019 Policy proposals; examination of this Report for later approval by the Board of Directors; final balances of the 2018 company results and definition of the 2019 performance targets for the purpose of the variable incentive plans.

-Approval process for the 2018 Remuneration Policy
+Approval process for the 2019 Remuneration Policy

-In exercising its powers, the Remuneration Committee defined the structure and the contents of the Remuneration Policy, for the purpose of preparing this Report, specifically at the meeting of 12 March 2018, in line with the recommendations of the Code of Corporate Governance.
+In exercising its powers, the Remuneration Committee defined the structure and the contents of the Remuneration Policy, for the purpose of preparing this Report, specifically at the meeting of 6 February 2019, in line with the recommendations of the Code of Corporate Governance.

 In making its decisions, with a view to consistency, the Committee took into account the decisions taken by the Shareholders' Meeting of 27 April 2016 and by the Board of Directors in 2016.